DOPPLER TRIANGLE

 EXPLANATION:

-From two reference systems which are in motion relative to each other, we can assume that one of them is in motion and the other is motionless.
-In the animation above, in the figure on the left, the plane is in motion and the observer is motionless.
-In the figure on the right, it is assumed that the plane is motionless and the observer is in motion.
-We can see here that the same result will be obtained in both ways of thinking.
-When we press “Play” button, the animation shows us the equation.
+Any of the two reference systems moving relative to each other can be considered stationary while the other is considered moving.
+In the animation above, in the left figure, the plane is moving, and the observer is stationary.
+In the right figure, the plane is stationary, and the observer is moving.
+We see here that the same result is obtained in both thought processes.
+By pressing the "Play" button, the animation shows us this equivalence.

-The plane is in motion; the observer is motionless.
+The plane is moving, the observer is stationary

-In the animation on the left, the red line that moves together with the plane is the INCOMING direction of the signal relative to the reference system of the plane.
-This line is parallel and equal in length to d0.
-Therefore, d0 is the line that determines the travel time of the signal.
-The time it takes for the signal to cover d0 is tΔ=d0/c. d2, on the other hand, is the outgoing direction of the signal relative to the reference system of the observer and the signal covers this line at “c±v=d2/tΔ” speed.
+In the animation on the left, the red line moving with the plane is the direction of the signal's arrival relative to the plane's reference system.
+This line is parallel to and equal in length to line d0.
+Therefore, line d0 determines the signal's arrival time.
+The time for the signal to traverse line d0 is tΔ=d0/c.
+Line d2, on the other hand, is the signal's direction relative to the observer's reference system, and the signal traverses this line at speed c±v=d2/tΔ.

-The plain is motionless; the observer is in motion.
+The plane is stationary, the observer is moving

-In the animation on the right, the travel time of the signal to the plane is again, as can be seen, determined by d0.
-The time it takes for the signal to cover d0 is tΔ=d0/c.
-The blue line connected to the Signal Tower is parallel and equal in length to d2 and gives us the distance that the signal going towards the plane covers relative to the reference system of the observer.
-Relative to the observer, the signal covers this line at “c±v=d2/tΔ” speed.
+In the animation on the right, we see that the signal's arrival time is again determined by line d0.
+The time for the signal to traverse line d0 is tΔ=d0/c.
+The blue line associated with the signal tower is parallel to and equal in length to line d2, and it gives the distance the signal covers to reach the plane relative to the observer's reference system.
+The signal traverses this line relative to the observer at a speed of "c±v=d2/tΔ."